Welcome to 2023, and our updated management consulting salaries report!

 In other firms, salaries are sometimes adjusted to account for living costs.
 For example, a Big 4 consultant working in New York often receives a slightly higher salary than a Big 4 consultant in Dallas.

 Consultant Salaries for Master’s and PhD Students

 Many consulting firms offer master’s students the same positions as undergraduate students.
-Because of that, master’s students often receive the same compensation as undergraduates.
+Because of that, master’s students often receive the same compensation as undergraduates (Deloitte is a notable exception to this).
 However, when a master’s student applies for a relevant technical position (e.g. data scientist), they can receive more compensation than an undergraduate counterpart.
-Likewise, PhDs often receive the same compensation as MBAs.
+Likewise, PhDs often (though not always) receive the same compensation as MBAs.
 This is important to note, as you should be applying for the position the firm wants to hire you for.

 Overall, consulting salaries are highly competitive compared to other industries.
 One notable exception is finance, where salaries are higher but work-life balance is often worse.
 Technology firms also compete with consulting firms for talent.
 They often offer higher base salaries but the roles are more siloed and the promotion trajectory is slower.

 Do you have any consulting salary data or comments that you would like to share?
 You can fill out this anonymous form, add a comment below, or send us an email.
 As we attempt to provide quality compensation data to our readers, we appreciate any data that you share.
 As always, your anonymity is guaranteed.